 - Scalability: You need to be sure that your web server hosting allows you to scale your business at any point in time.
 Scalability is very important to smoothly handle the operations without any interruptions, in case of a spike in requests and traffic.

-- Peak Traffic: The web server you choose for your small business should be able to handle all traffic during a high peak time.
+- Peak Traffic: The web server you choose for your small business website should be able to handle all traffic during a high peak time.
 This high peak time can be anywhere from a sale season on an eCommerce website, to a newsletter being released on a company’s website.
 Sudden traffic might come in at an alarming rate and your web server must be well-equipped to handle it.

 Select a Host to Handle High Peak Time and Scalability